 Scheuermann originally noticed this spinal deformity in agriculture workers who were frequently hunched or bent over.
 This led to the question of whether poor posture could lead to kyphosis.
 While this is a sensible question, the connection between posture and Scheuermann’s kyphosis has never been confirmed.
 However, poor posture has been shown to play a role in making the problem worse.
 Therefore, correcting postural problems can sometimes help improve abnormal kyphosis.

-Symptoms of Scheuermann’s Kyphosis generally develop around puberty, between the ages of 10 and 15 years old.
+Symptoms of Scheuermann’s kyphosis generally develop around puberty, between the ages of 10 and 15 years old.
 It is difficult to know exactly when the problem begins because X-rays do not show the changes until the child reaches 10 or 11 years old.
-Scheuermann’s Kyphosis is often discovered when parents notice their child has poor posture or is slouching.
-The child might experience pain and fatigue in the mid back.
+Scheuermann’s kyphosis is often discovered when parents notice their child has poor posture or is slouching.
+The child might also experience pain and fatigue in the mid back.
 The pain is rarely disabling or severe at this point, unless the deformity is severe.

-People who have Scheuermann’s Kyphosis usually do not have nerve problems from the spinal deformity.
+People who have Scheuermann’s kyphosis usually do not have nerve problems from the spinal deformity.
 However, a severely rounded spine can squeeze the contents of the chest and abdomen.
 The disorder may eventually put pressure on the heart, lungs, and abdomen.
 This can cause chest pain, shortness of breath, and loss of appetite.